 Attention to detail can make a big difference in your reception area:

-• Have fresh flowers and a bowl of sweets on your reception desk.
+• Have fresh flowers on your reception desk.

-• Have colouring-in sheets and a range of suitable books and magazines if children visit your salon or barbershop.
+• Have single-use colouring-in sheets if children visit your salon or barbershop.
 This will keep them entertained while waiting.

 Don't forget: GDPR introduces strict data protection rules.
 Your receptionist will need to understand how to stay within the law: download our detailed Members-only guide to GDPR.
 Not yet a Member?
 Join us now for less than 80p a day to access this user-friendly in-depth guide and make sure you are complying with GDPR.